wq/wq/docs/philosophy/web-app.md

 As we dived further into application development, it became clear that many features of HTML5 apps - even deployed as websites without using PhoneGap - were actually quite competitive with those of native apps.
 For example,

- * Web apps can be made to work offline through the use of the [Application Cache] for code and [Web Storage] for data.
+ * Web apps can be made to work offline through the use of the [Application Cache] for code and [Web Storage] or [IndexedDB] for data.
  * Web apps can request GPS coordinates via the [navigator.geolocation] API, and photographs with just an `<input type=file>`
  * Complex charts can be rendered without the need for browser plugins, by using embedded [SVG] graphics (or Canvas, which can draw faster but is somewhat less interactive)
  * [CSS3 Transforms] can be used to add hardware-accelerated transition animations when navigating between screens.